Estimated reading time: 6 minutes

 When people look to adopt a small reptile pet, leopard geckos are often the first that come to mind.

-A 20-gallon reptile tank will provide plenty of room for this small reptile pet.
-Leopard geckos will also find comfort in a smaller 10-gallon enclosure, even after including decor and other equipment.
+A 20-gallon reptile tank will provide plenty of room for a leopard gecko.
+This small reptile also finds comfort in a smaller 10-gallon enclosure, even after the decor and other equipment are added.

-But keep in mind, because they’re terrestrial, the length of the enclosure will be more important than the height.
+Just keep in mind that because they’re terrestrial, the length of the enclosure will be more important than the height.

 2) Green Anole